January 16 & 175:30 to 7:30 p.m.

 With the rate of Ontarians living with Autism Spectrum Disorder (ASD) continuing to rise, so is the need for skilled professionals who are prepared to use evidence-based interventions to support individuals, as well as their families and caregivers.
-In this program – the only one of its kind in Ontario to focus on older youth and adults, as well as children, in a variety of settings – students will develop expertise in the collaborative design, implementation and evaluation of effective behavioural intervention plans, according to the principles of Applied Behaviour Analysis.
+In this program, which focuses on children, older youth and adults in a variety of settings, students will develop expertise in the collaborative design, implementation and evaluation of effective behavioural intervention plans, according to the principles of Applied Behaviour Analysis.
 They will also gain valuable work experience through two supervised field placements.

 Students will have the opportunity to apply the theories, concepts and strategies they have learned in a supervised setting through two field placements.
 Students will begin to build their resumés and professional networks while gaining hands-on, real work experience in their chosen field.

 Please note: There are costs associated with Electronic Student Permit Checking (ESPC), immunizations, lab tests and certifications.
 Be sure to keep all of your receipts for income tax purposes.
 These costs include:

 It is required that students have completed the ESPC with Verified to be eligible for the field placement component of this program.
 You must (at your expense) provide:

 To help students have the best remote learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
 While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.